sklukin/Mojolicious-Plugin-Gallery/README.md

 # DESCRIPTION

-Mojolicious::Plugin::Gallery is if you want simple gallery
+Mojolicious::Plugin::Gallery use if you want to create simple gallery

 Exampler content main.conf